athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Thunderous Strike.md

 columnWidth: x
 abilities_top:
   - name: ""

-**Area** 15-foot cone
+  - name: "Area"
+    desc: "15-foot cone"
   - name: "Defense"
     desc: "basic fortitude"
 abilities_mid:
   - name: ""
     desc: "You swing your massive weapon, creating a wave of sonic vibrations that topples creatures.
 Make a melee Strike with your two-handed weapon.
 Each creature in a 15-foot cone from you must attempt a basic Fortitude save against your spell DC or take 2 sonic damage.
 On a critical failure, the creature is knocked [[Conditions/Prone|Prone]].
-The target of your Strike must be within the cone or the effect fails.\n* * *\n\n**Heightened (+1)** The damage increases by 1.\n\n_Note: Conflux spells refresh Spellstrike._"
+The target of your Strike must be within the cone or the effect fails.\n* * *\n\n**Heightened (+1)** The damage increases by 1."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```